 The 15th-century town hall dominating the square is now home to the Tallinn City Museum, which provides a fascinating introduction to Tallinn's glory days as a stronghold of the maritime world.
 And climbing the town hall's tower earns a commanding view.

 Like many tourist zones, Tallinn's is a commercial gauntlet, with medieval theme restaurants and enthusiastic hawkers of ye olde taste treats.
-But just a couple of blocks away is, for me, the real attraction of Tallinn — workaday locals enjoying freedom and better economic times.
-Still-ramshackle courtyards host inviting cafés.
-Bistros serve organic cuisine in a chic old-meets-new patina.
+But just a couple of blocks away is, for me, the real attraction of Tallinn, where still-ramshackle courtyards host inviting cafés and bistros serve organic cuisine in a chic old-meets-new patina.

 Uphill from Town Hall Square lies Toompea — the lower town's old rival, and long the seat of the government ruling Estonia.
 Climbing the stairs from the lower Old Town, you'll notice that the architecture tells a story.
 For instance, the Alexander Nevsky Cathedral was built by Russians in 1900.
 It faces the pink palace known as Toompea Castle, which now houses the Estonian Parliament.
 The cathedral is a beautiful building, but as it was clearly designed to flex Russian cultural muscles during a period of Estonian national revival, most Estonians don't like it.

-Near the cathedral, Tallinn's Museum of Occupations tells the history of Estonia under Soviet, then Nazi, and once again Soviet occupation.
+Near the cathedral, Tallinn's Museum of Occupations and Freedom tells the history of Estonia under Soviet, then Nazi, and once again Soviet occupation.
 Artfully arranged suitcases are a reminder of people who fled the country, leaving everything behind.
 Prison doors evoke the countless lives lost in detention and deportation.
 Displays show how Russians kept Estonians in line and focus on the inhumane living conditions in occupied society, stories of Estonians living in exile, and ultimately independence and freedom.